anil614sagar/openapi2apigee/README.md

 ## Installation from npm

-The `openapi2apigee` module and its dependencies are designed for Node.js and is available through npm using the following command:
+The `openapi2apigee` module (and its dependencies) is designed for Node.js and is available through npm using the following command:

 ### From a Terminal Window:
 ```bash